jhallen/joe-editor/docs/man.md

 If it really bothers you, however, just hit __^K B ^K K__, to turn the highlighting off.

-### Selecting blocks
+### New ways of selecting blocks

 The classic way is to hit __^K B__ at the beginning and __^K K__ at the end.
 These set pointers called markb and markk.
 Once these are set you can jump to markb with __Esc B__ and jump to markk with __Esc K__.

-New way: hit Ctrl-rtarw (right arrow) to start selecting rightward.
-Each time you hit Ctrl-rtarw, the block is extended one more to the right.
+New way: hit Ctrl-__Right Arrow__ to start selecting rightward.
+Each time you hit Ctrl-__Right Arrow__, the block is extended one more to the right.
 This uses a simple macro: "begin_marking,rtarw,toggle_marking".

-Unfortunately, there is no standard way to get the keysequence given by the terminal emulator when you hit Ctrl-rtarw.
+Unfortunately, there is no standard way to get the keysequence given by the terminal emulator when you hit Ctrl-__Right Arrow__.
 Instead you have to determine this sequence yourself and enter it directly in the joerc file.
 Some examples are given for Xterm and gnome-terminal.
-Hit __Esc '__ ctrl-rtarw within JOE to have the sequence shown on your screen.
-Note that Putty uses __Esc Esc \[ C__ which will not appear with __Esc ' rtarw__ (also __Esc Esc__ is set book mark, so you need to unbind it to do this in Putty).
+Hit __Esc '__ Ctrl-__Right Arrow__ within JOE to have the sequence shown on your screen.
+Note that Putty uses __Esc Esc \[ C__ which will not appear with __Esc '
+Right Arrow__ (also __Esc Esc__ is the set bookmark command, so you need to unbind it to do this in Putty).

-Also you can hit Ctrl-delete to cut and Ctrl-insert to paste if the sequence for these keys are known.
+Also you can hit Ctrl-__Delete__ to cut and Ctrl-__Insert__ to paste if the sequence for these keys are known.

+The mouse can also be used to select text if mouse support is enabled in JOE.

 ### Indenting program blocks